cbraissant/SF-Tech-website/_pages/en/tnt.md

 The SF Tech TNT is made of a revolutionary <strong>Patent-Pending</strong> material: a high density neoprene based trilaminate, with two extra layers of Titanium acting as heat-reflective panel.
 The overall material feels up to 2x warmer than a standard butyl trilaminate.
 The TNT offers all the advantages of trilaminate while being more flexible and warmer like a neoprene: <strong>The best of both worlds</strong>

-To guarantee strength and reliability, the overall suit is made of Kevlar® reinforced fabric.
+To guarantee strength and reliability, the overall suit is made of Kevlar<sup>&reg;</sup> reinforced fabric.
 Only the best materials available on the market are used.
-The high-density neoprene is made by Yamamoto while the Kevlar® is made in Switzerland.
+The high-density neoprene is made by Yamamoto while the Kevlar<sup>&reg;</sup> is made in Switzerland.

 The SF Tech TNT is the perfect drysuit for demanding divers looking for a tailor made, top of the line drysuit with unprecedent freedom of movement, and unequalled robustness.